• Log in

 While sales promotions are usually successful in quickly driving sales, they should be used sparingly as frequent sales devalue a brand and make it harder to sell products at regular prices in the future.

-Good Adidas example
+Good Adidas Example

 Even such multibillion-dollar brands as Adidas aren’t immune to launching sales.
 However, what’s different is how it does it.